JonasGruenwald/chrobot/README.md

 * Browser integration tests

 > 🦝 The generated protocol bindings are largely untested and I would consider this package experimental, use at your own peril!
-> The package is public because I think it's already useful in its current state though.
-My use case is mainly short running automation jobs which don't need to be highly stable

 ## Setup